 When talking about network security and monitoring solutions, network access devices are the very first step in building an advanced visibility platform.
-The two most popular ways of monitoring traffic is by using Network TAPs or port mirroring through a SPAN port.
+The two most popular ways of monitoring traffic are using Network TAPs or port mirroring through a SPAN port.

-As written in this article, a network TAP provides the most accurate way to copy the actual traffic that runs through a system for monitoring and analysis purposes.
+As covered in this article, a network TAP provides the most accurate way to copy the actual traffic that runs through a system for monitoring and analysis purposes.

 Passive Network TAP